 (5) Summary

-Mr. Matsumoto Today, we have talked about opening the door to the future together.
-Clinical trials were the entry point, but I think we have reconfirmed it as one of the ways to support our "living" and "life".
+Mr. Matsumoto Today, I have spoken about opening the door to the future together.
+Clinical trials were the entry point, but I think we have reaffirmed this as one of the ways to support our "living" and "life".
 I would like to continue to work hand in hand with pharmaceutical companies and other related organizations to open the door to support our lives and livelihood.
 I hope that today will be a step toward that end.

-The Pharmaceutical Manufacturers Association of Japan Industry Vision 2025 Supplement (for patients and their families)" 2.
+JPMA Industry Vision 2025 Supplement (for patients and their families)

-The Pharmaceutical Manufacturers Association of Japan (PMAJ) established the "PMAJ Industry Vision 2025" in January 2016 as a vision for the future in order to deliver innovative new medicines to patients as quickly as possible.
-We are using artificial intelligence and other technologies to improve the quality of life of our patients.
+JPMA established the "JPMA Industry Vision 2025" in January 2016 as a vision for the future in order to deliver groundbreaking new drugs to patients as quickly as possible.
+The following items are of relevance to patients.

 (Item 1) Creating new medicines using digital technology